Analysis | Josh Hawley, who tried to derail Biden’s presidency, now champions ’the rule of the people’

 At some point, he seized on the idea that the formal counting of the electoral votes in Congress on Jan.
 6 presented one final chance to block Biden’s victory.
-He insisted that his vice president, Mike Pence, could simply reject the electoral votes states had sent in, which he couldn’t.
+He insisted that Vice President Mike Pence could simply reject the electoral votes states had sent in, which he couldn’t.
 He also encouraged Republicans in Congress to formally object to submitted votes, which they could — with the hope that somehow he could cobble together enough votes in the House and Senate to actually block some of Biden’s electoral votes.

 House Republicans scrambled over one another to back Trump’s plan, hoping to get a pat-on-the-head tweet for their efforts.
 But in the Senate, things were trickier.
 Then-Senate Majority Leader Mitch McConnell (R-Ky.) demanded that his caucus not play along.
 For a while, he kept his team in line.